West-ward 986 (Cefaclor 500 mg)

 Pill imprint West-ward 986 has been identified as Cefaclor 500 mg.

-Cefaclor is used in the treatment of urinary tract infection; sinusitis; bronchitis; upper respiratory tract infection; bladder infection (and more), and belongs to the drug class second generation cephalosporins.
+Cefaclor is used in the treatment of bronchitis; bladder infection; pneumonia; sinusitis; tonsillitis/pharyngitis (and more), and belongs to the drug class second generation cephalosporins.
 There is no proven risk in humans during pregnancy.
-Cefaclor 500 mg is not subject to the Controlled Substances Act.
+Cefaclor 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg